abebriones94/abebriones94/README.md

 - 👋 Hello there!

-- 📚 I am an enthusiastic software developer with a strong desire to continuously learn and improve my skills.
+- 📚 I am an enthusiastic aspiring software developer with a strong desire to continuously learn and improve my skills.
 I have been self-teaching myself software              development since Summer 2022 and am eager to apply my knowledge as a valuable team member.

 - 💬 I am open to having a conversation about potential opportunities.

-     You can view my LinkedIn profile at /in/abraham-briones-8045b1244/
+- 💻 You can view my LinkedIn profile at /in/abraham-briones-8045b1244/

 - 🧰 My proficiency with the following languages and tools: